 WiFi RGB LED Matrix

 The WiFi RGB LED Matrix display uses USB Type-C power delivery, which is capable of powering over 1000 RGB LEDs.
 The module also contains a WiFi MCU ATSAMW25 for controlling the LEDs, which can be easily programmed with the Arduino IDE.
-Geppetto's new Type-C power delivery module is capable of 100 W of power to a set of daisy-chained RGB LED panel modules.
+Upverter's new Type-C power delivery module is capable of 100 W of power to a set of daisy-chained RGB LED panel modules.
 The data and power connections on the back side of the board can be used to daisy chain multiple RGB Matrix Tile boards.